Deworming Recommendations

 General Recommendations:

-* Deworm horses shedding greater than 250 EPG before spring turnout and as needed during the grazing season based on post treatment FEC’s.
+* Deworm horses shedding greater than 500 EPG before spring turnout and as needed during the grazing season based on post treatment FEC’s.

 * The concept of zero tolerance for small strongyles should be abandoned, as some degree of parasitism is necessary to stimulate an immune response.

 * Individual horses vary greatly in their susceptibility to internal parasites; some limit infection almost entirely even without deworming drugs, while others carry very high parasite loads even with regular deworming.
-Thus, we can also reduce anthelmintic use by only deworming the horses that really need it.
+Thus, we can also reduce anthelmintic use by only deworming the horses that actually need it.

 * Anthelmintics are not the only control measures for internal parasites.
 For example, removing feces from the environment every few days ensures that infective larvae are hauled off in the wheelbarrow.